-Any smart business owner knows social media can build your company’s brand, increase networking, and sales.
+Any smart business owner knows social media can build your company’s brand, and increase networking, and sales.
 But many people don’t realize how fragile their business’s social media structure can be.
 If managed correctly, it can take your company to the next level.
 When mismanaged, however, one slip-up is all it takes to do irreparable damage to the reputation of even the biggest corporations.
 Fortunately for you, other companies have already made big mistakes from which we can learn from.
 Here are the four most common, preventable social media mistakes that could potentially destroy your business.

 1) Not having a definite social media strategy

-Posting content online at regular intervals is one thing and saturating your target audience with an overabundance of posts, tweets, status updates etc. can definitely put them off.
-This is where you need to define a social media strategy that works in-sync with your brand and business.
+Posting content online at regular intervals is one thing and saturating your target audience with an overabundance of posts, tweets, status updates, etc. can definitely put them off.
+This is where you need to define a social media strategy that works in sync with your brand and business.

 Get started on building a clear social media strategy by starting with the following pointers:

-• Thorough research and knowledge about your target audience, their interests and needs.
+• Thorough research and knowledge about your target audience, their interests, and needs.

 • Find out which social media platforms are suitable for your business and which ones are frequented by your target audience the most?
 Don’t focus on just one channel.